OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-16.md

 ## Exodus 16:30

-So the people rested on the seventh day.
+Thus, the people observed rest on the seventh day.

 ## Exodus 16:31